WesleyDRobinson/public-sector-services/README.md

 ### Motivation

-developing a framework to scaffold a small application to builde simple web pages on the web platform.
+a small framework for constructing web platform applications and sites

 ### Requirements

-- pleasant, high-velocity developer experience
+- pleasant, high-velocity prototyping experience
 - delightful for the end user

 ## How to